Hietalahti Stadium

-Hietalahti Stadium (Hietalahden jalkapallostadion, Sandvikens fotbollsstadion), also known as Elisa Stadion for sponsorship reasons, is a multi-purpose stadium in Vaasa, Finland.
+Hietalahti Stadium (Hietalahden jalkapallostadion, Sandvikens fotbollsstadion), also known as Lemonsoft Stadion for sponsorship reasons, is a multi-purpose stadium in Vaasa, Finland.
 It is currently used mostly for football matches and is the home stadium of Vaasan Palloseura.
 The stadium has a capacity of 6,009 spectators.

 The stadium was originally built in 1935.
 It was expanded to its current capacity in 2015–2016.
-The name sponsor of the stadium is the Finnish telecommunications company Elisa.
+Prior to its 2022 Lemonsoft sponsorship deal, the name sponsor of the stadium was the Finnish telecommunications company Elisa.

 Hietalahti Stadium co-hosted the 2018 UEFA European Under-19 Championship in July 2018.